Just Cause (video game series)

 Just Cause is an action-adventure video game series created by Avalanche Studios.
-Formerly owned by Eidos Interactive and after 2009 by Square Enix Europe, it is published by Square Enix's External Studios.
+Originally published by Eidos Interactive and after 2009 by Square Enix's External Studios.
 The series consists of Just Cause, Just Cause 2, Just Cause 3, and Just Cause 4.
-The games are open world and primarily take place in islands and archipelagos.
+The games are open world and take place in islands and archipelagos.
 Each game in the series tasks the player to overthrow the governing body of the game's setting.
-By June 2018, the series had shipped over 15 million copies worldwide.
+By May 2019, the series had shipped over 26 million copies worldwide.

 The series directly draws its name from the real-life United States invasion of Panama, code-named "Operation Just Cause".

 Overview

 Each installment in the series takes place on a different fictional island nation, where the player plays the character Rico Rodriguez, a secret agent who originally hails from the fictional nation of Medici (featured in the third game).
 On foot, Rico can walk, swim, jump, and operate weapons.
 Players can also take control of vehicles found in the world and perform stunts while driving them.
-From the third game onwards, players can also utilize Rico's parachute, grappling hook and wingsuit to travel around the map.
+From the second game onwards, players can also utilize Rico's parachute and grappling hook to travel around the map, with the third game introducing a wingsuit for further movement options.

 During the game, the player is given a main storyline as well as several side missions.
 Side missions may include liberating a village or taking over a drug cartel's villa.
 In Just Cause, these side missions are repetitive but necessary to gain points with certain factions.
 In Just Cause 2, the side missions became unique and more complex.

 When not playing story or side missions, the player can free-roam in the open world.
 However, committing certain aggressive acts will attract a "heat" level (similar to Grand Theft Auto's wanted level), which will then increase the strength and number of enemy NPCs spawned seeking to kill the player.

 Games

 Just Cause (2006)

-The core gameplay consists of elements of a third-person shooter and a driving game, with a large open environment to move around in.
-On foot, the player's character is capable of walking, swimming and jumping, as well as utilizing weapons and basic hand-to-hand combat.
-Players can take control of a variety of vehicles, including cars, boats, airplanes, helicopters and motorcycles.
-Players can also perform stunts with their cars.
-Other key features of the game include parasailing (grappling onto a moving vehicle while utilizing a parachute) and skydiving.
-Just Cause is set on the island nation of San Esperito (inspired by the Caribbean).